The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

 Many of the basic techniques, such as using duality to show uniqueness and deducing tightness from moments estimates, are standard in the literature for measure-valued processes.
-Also, the Meyer-Zheng topology has been used for the \emph{discrete} infinite rate symbiotic branching model, because in this topology tightness relies only on relatively weak moment bounds.
-However, we would like to highlight two novelties in our approach: In our Theorem~\ref{thm:main1} we claim convergence in the Skorokhod topology, which is stronger than convergence in the Meyer-Zheng sense.
-For our result, we use the Meyer-Zheng topology only to construct the dual process that then yields uniqueness (cf.\ also Theorem~\ref{thm:MPinf}).
+Also, the Meyer--Zheng topology has been used for the \emph{discrete} infinite rate symbiotic branching model, because in this topology, tightness relies only on relatively weak moment bounds.
+However, we would like to highlight two novelties in our approach: In our Theorem~\ref{thmm:main1} we claim convergence in the Skorokhod topology, which is stronger than convergence in the Meyer--Zheng sense.
+For our result, we use the Meyer--Zheng topology only to construct the dual process that then yields uniqueness; cf. also Theorem~\ref{thmm:MPinf}.
 This approach allows us to construct the dual process for a large class of initial conditions, which is essential, since only then duality can be used to identify the law of the original process.

-The second novelty is to show uniqueness without specifying the correlation $(\Lambda_t)_{t \geq 0}$ in the martingale problem.
+The second novelty is to show uniqueness without specifying the correlation $(\Lambda_t)_{t \geq0}$ in the martingale problem.
 This should be compared to a similar situation in~\cite{Dawsonetal2003}, where the authors show uniqueness for the two-dimensional equivalent of the mutually catalytic branching model, which satisfies a similar ``separation of types'' property.
 In their case, they identify the correlation as an intersection local time and only then deduce uniqueness.

-One further important contribution is the integrated fourth moment bound of Proposition \ref{mixed_moments} below which is essential for tightness in the $C_{[0,\infty)}$-sense.
+One further important contribution is the integrated fourth moment bound of Proposition~\ref{mixed_moments} below which is essential for tightness in the $\calC_{[0,\infty)}$-sense.
 Its derivation relies on careful estimates of intersection local times together with (uniformly) bounded fourth moments, which explains the restriction on~$\rho$.